 After Sugreev was appointed the king of Kishkindha, Sugreev was busy with his state responsibilities and didn’t pay heed in the search for Sita.
 This enraged Lakshmana, who decided to put matters into his own hands and threatened Sugreev.
 Later, after Jamumant and others consoled him, he finally calmed down.
 Later, when Bharat visited Rama in the forest, Lakshmana almost raised his bow as he felt Bharat came to harm him.
 He also threatened Parshuram during the Swayamvara of Goddess Sita.

 There was a severe drought in the Kingdom of Mithila at that time.
 Concerned, the farmers and the local people presented their sadness in front of King Janak.
 King Janak took this matter into his hands and decided to dig the barren land.
 While he dug the earth, he found Sita, who was formed by the collected blood of Rishimunis.
 Janak didn’t have children, so he accepted Sita as his daughter at once.

 There are many different versions of the story regarding the birth of Sita.

 3. Hanuman’s son – Makardhwaja

 Lord Hanuman is believed to be a very dedicated Brahmachari.
-He devoted all his life in serving Sri Rama.
+He devoted all his life to serving Sri Rama.
 Hanuman was sent as a messenger to Sita in Ashok Vatika, Lanka.
 Later, he lits the Kingdom in a fire with the help of his tail and creates havoc.
 While flying back from Lanka, he rested upon the humongous sea to calm himself down.
 Tears from his body ( reproductive fluid) fell and were swallowed by a waterly creature.
-That was how Makardhwaja, Hanuman’s son was born.
+That was how Makardhwaja, Hanuman’s son, was born.